fdcastel/TheWall/SPEC.md

 ### Image Prefetching
 - Application should prefetch upcoming images by fetching their URLs
 - Browser HTTP caching will ensure instant loading when images are displayed
-- On initial page load, fetch metadata for 30 images (indices 0-29) and prefetch images 0-2 (at least 3 ahead)
+- On initial page load, fetch metadata for 30 images (indices 0-29) and prefetch images 0-2 (current + 2 ahead)
 - As the user navigates forward, maintain at least 3 prefetched images ahead of the current display
 - When nearing the end of the current metadata batch (e.g., displaying image 28), fetch the next batch of 30 metadata (indices 30-59) and continue prefetching
 - Prefetching should not occur in offline mode; instead, cycle through previously prefetched images
 - Prefetching works by programmatically creating `<img>` elements in the DOM with the image URLs, forcing the browser to download and cache them via HTTP.
   - This differs from metadata fetching, which retrieves JSON data (e.g., 30 items at a time) without downloading the actual image files.
-  - Metadata is lightweight and fetched in batches to populate the image list, while images are prefetched individually (current + 3 ahead) for instant display.
+  - Metadata is lightweight and fetched in batches to populate the image list, while images are prefetched individually for instant display.
   - The Metadata API is rate-limited, while the image endpoints are not.
 That’s why we request a batch of 30 images per API call.
 For instance, the Unsplash API limits requests to 50 calls per hour.

 ## User Interface